Main parameters Tab: Monitor Parameters

 The available units are: seconds, minutes, hours, days, weeks and months.

 Dependency settings define another monitor the current monitor depends on.
-If that monitor changed its state to the selected state (Down or Up), the current monitor is stopped by dependency (is not polled) and does not generate alerts.
+If that monitor changed its state to the selected state (Down, not Down, Warning, not Warning, Ok, not Ok), the current monitor is stopped by dependency (is not polled) and does not generate alerts.
 For example, PING monitors on all hosts in a network segment can depend on PING on this segment router.
 If the router goes down, all the dependent monitors will change their state to Stopped by dependency and will not generate numerous alerts.
 Hence, you will receive one alert from the router PING monitor.
 By default a monitor inherits this parameter from its parent (host or application), and default value is to depend on PING monitor on the parent host.

 The parameter can be changed: